Queenless colonies & rearing queens

 Manipulate your breeding queen so that she does not have anywhere to lay.
 Then provide her with some lovely fresh comb on unwired foundation or little plastic Jennter/Cupkit cups.
 The bees start emergency cells within 12–24 hours.

-Once you have your frame of eggs/4 day larvae, control which cells they use to make QC.
+Once you have your frame of eggs/4 day larvae, control which cells they use.
 This can be achieved in several ways: isolate small groups of larvae (I’m not sure how many), by obliterating whole lines of cells, perhaps make little notches in the lower part of the cells where you want the bees to draw out QC.

 Look in daily if starting out with eggs.
 You need to know when eggs “hatch”.
 If the starter is strong, and you do not want oodles of Qs, use a colony as a starter and finisher.